“Now I am become death, the destroyer of worlds“.

 Kokura was the primary target on this day in 1945, but local weather reduced visibility.
 Bockscar crisscrossed the city for the next 50 minutes, but the bombardier was unable to see well enough to make the drop.
 Japanese anti-aircraft fire became more intense with every run, while Second Lieutenant Jacob Beser reported activity on Japanese fighter direction radio bands.

 In the end, 393rd Bombardment Squadron Commander Major Charles Sweeney bypassed the city and chose the secondary target, the major shipbuilding center and military port city of Nagasaki.

 The 10,000-pound, 10-foot 8-inch weapon was released at 28,900-feet.
 43 seconds later at an altitude of 1,650-feet, a circle of 64 detonators simultaneously exploded, compacting a plutonium ball and combining separate hearts of beryllium and polonium thus ejecting hordes of neutrons into the supercritical mass.
 Nuclei within countless fuel atoms were thus split in a cascading effect known as induced nuclear fission, exploding outward with the force of 20,000 tons of TNT.

 In the early 1960s, the Nagasaki Prefectural Office put the death count resulting from this day, at 87,000.
 70% of the city’s industrial zone was destroyed.

 Japan surrendered unconditionally on the 14th of August, ending the most destructive war in history.

-That one critical decision, probably taken in some laboratory or conference room, put Nazi Germany behind in the nuclear arms race.
-How different would the world be today, had Little Boy and Fat Man had swastikas painted on their sides.
+Nazi Germany was in fact working on a nuclear weapon, though the program never made it past the experimental stage.
+That one critical failure put the Third Reich behind in the arms race.
+How different would the world be today had Little Boy and Fat Man had swastikas, painted on their sides.